-Wisconsin’s Bureau of Consumer Protection works to enforce the Do Not Call law, protecting Wisconsin residents from unwanted sales calls.
+Wisconsin’s Bureau of Consumer Protection works to enforce the Do Not Call law, protecting Wisconsin residents from unwanted sales calls and texts.

 Criminals often use telemarketing as a tool to reach their victims.
 If your number is on the Do Not Call Registry and you receive an unsolicited sales call, it’s probably fraudulent.

 Help reduce unwanted sales calls and deter fraud.
 Click here to sign up for the Wisconsin Do Not Call Registry.

 IMPORTANT CHANGES to Wisconsin’s Do Not Call law are effective August 1, 2014.

 - Beginning August 1, registration on the Wisconsin Do Not Call Registry is permanent.
 Wisconsin residents no longer have to sign up every two years.
 Sign up once, and you’re done, as long as you have that number.

 - Wisconsin will use the federal Do Not Call list beginning on August 1.
 Numbers on the Wisconsin No Call List will automatically be transferred to the federal list.